 Track the articles you publish and be aware of potential updates you can make.

-By following these simple rules above, your brand will become a content king, able to utilize long-form articles to boost brand awareness and increase conversions.
+By following these simple rules above -- or finding a reliable agency that employs these guidelines -- your brand will become a content king.
+You'll then be able to utilize long-form articles to boost brand awareness and increase conversions.